yichunzhao/guest-eureka-server/README.md

 ## Consuming service via Feign interface

-Using Eureka through Feign with Ribon
+Using Eureka through Feign with Ribon make code much simplified.

-Building an interface at the consumption side that matching the inface at the service, by this way you wired across the boundary
+Building an interface at the consumption side;  the matching the service with the inface, then you wired across the boundary between two services.
+It needs following steps

-Add pom dependency:
+(1) Add pom dependency:
 ````
 spring-cloud-starter-openfeign
 ````

-Main application class; @EnableFeignClients
+(2) Main application class; @EnableFeignClients

-creating a Fein client interface
+(3) creating a Fein client interface

+(4) Uisng interface to consume the service.